Johnmaras/taxi_data_processing/Notes.md

 ● trip_duration - duration of the trip in seconds

 ### Queries
 1. Split the map into quadrants.
-How many cabs started their route on each quadrant
+How many routes started from each quadrant
 2. Count routes R where: **l<sub>R</sub> > 1000m and t<sub>R</sub> > 10mins and p<sub>R</sub> > 2**